Boarding Schools and Hostels

 Kelly Ostwald - Portfolio Leader

-The latest ICPA Qld Boarding Report can be found here - Boarding Schools Conference Report 2018
+The latest ICPA Qld Boarding Report can be found here - BOARDING SCHOOLS/HOSTELS PORTFOLIO MID-YEAR REPORT – NOVEMBER 2018

 There are 52 boarding facilities throughout Queensland.